 When Molly Lewis opened a string of shows for Kirin J Callanan's recent world tour, the LA-based Australian demonstrated the difference between a party trick and a hidden talent.
 It's the same thing every time you're at one of Molly's shows, the crowd cycling through the same motions: There's the initial surprise, then the mood turns tense because everyone is waiting for her to fuck up, lose pitch, or take a misplaced breath.

-After two minutes of perfectly sustained control with no signs of faltering, a palpable ease settles over the audience.
+After two minutes of perfectly sustained control with no signs of faltering a palpable ease settles over the audience.
 She's got this.
-As Callinan told the Melbourne Pavilion audience, "When you see her whistling, you can't help but smile."
+As Callanan told the Melbourne Pavilion audience, "When you see her whistling, you can't help but smile."
 And Callinan isn't the only one.
 Musicians from Connan Mockasin to Blood Orange's Dev Hynes are lining up to collaborate with her.

-It was watching the documentary Pucker Up, a dive into the strange world of the International Whistlers Convention (IWC), that first piqued Lewis's interest in professional whistling.
+It was watching the documentary Pucker Up, a dive into the strange world of the International Whistlers Convention (IWC), the first piqued Lewis's interest in professional whistling.

-Last year, Lewis—who's known professionally as Whistler's Sista—competed at IWC, the world's foremost whistling competition, and took home the champion's trophy, cementing her place as the world's best whistler.
+Last year Molly—who's known professionally as Whistler's Sista—competed at IWC, the world's foremost whistling competition, and took home the champion's trophy, cementing her place as the world's best whistler.

-We got Lewis on the phone for a chat.
+We got Molly on the phone for a chat.